magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 Elapsed time: 4.832 sec
 ```

-All the assertions of all tests succeeded.
-This is not a surprise,
+All assertions succeeded.
+This is not a surprise, because we already
-because we already knew form the previous `lein test` session.
+knew form the previous `lein test` session.

 ### Add corner cases assertions

 Now edit the `test/valip/test/predicates.cljc` file to start adding
-the assertions covering the domain corner cases we did not like in the
+the assertions covering the domain corner cases we did not like from
-previous `lein repl` session:
+the previous `lein repl` session:

 ```clj
 (deftest test-matches